matrix-org/matrix-spec-proposals/proposals/3848-errcode-specific-failure.md

 ## Unstable prefix

-While this MSC is not considered stable for implementation, implementations should use `org.matrix.unstable.errcode` as a prefix to the fields on the error body. `M_FORBIDDEN` will still be emitted as a `errcode` while the MSC is unstable, and will be replaced when the spec stabilizes.
+While this MSC is not considered stable for implementation, implementations should use `org.matrix.msc3848.unstable.errcode` as a prefix to the fields on the error body. `M_FORBIDDEN` will still be emitted as a `errcode` while the MSC is unstable, and will be replaced when the spec stabilizes.